 In the context of the existing energy infrastructure, the work on energy management in MK:Smart has two goals: i) to develop and demonstrate innovative energy services enabled by the smart analytics capabilities of the MK Data Hub and ii) to demonstrate the business value of the MK Data Hub for the energy sector.
 The examples below show some of the areas in which we are working:

 Electric Vehicles – Driving on sunshine

-Electric vehicle (EV) numbers within the city have been growing rapidly, with the charging infrastructure and parking incentives creating a critical mass for EV proliferation within MK.
-While this is welcomed, growing numbers of EVs will present a significant additional load on the city’s electricity grid.
-If this is not managed it could soon cause supply infrastructure issues.
+Electric vehicle (EV) numbers within the city have grown rapidly, with the charging infrastructure and parking incentives creating a critical mass for EV proliferation within MK.
+While this is welcomed, growing numbers of EVs have presented a significant additional load on the city’s electricity grid.
+Not managing this would soon cause supply infrastructure issues.

-We are thus collecting data about driving behaviour of EVs in Milton Keynes to understand their real-world energy demand.
-Furthermore, we are devising energy management strategies to minimise electricity consumption and reduce peak demand.
+We have collected data about driving behaviour of EVs in Milton Keynes to understand their real-world energy demand.
+Furthermore, we have devised energy management strategies to minimise electricity consumption and reduce peak demand.

 One such strategy is the coupling of EV charging with solar electricity generation, making use of local battery storage within the home.
 We have a network of households with EVs and PV generation being monitored in fine resolution to establish the degree of synergy possible.
 All data is stored anonymously within the MK DataHub.